Thursday, December 18, 2025

 The Youtube pundit went on to suggest that the ELCA’s progressivism has failed to attract newer, younger Christians.
 He believes that young families feel more comfortable in conservative churches which preach Biblical inerrancy.
 It seems some people just don’t want to wrestle with the scriptures (or the more controversial sayings of Jesus) and just want to be told what to believe.
 They like that bumper sticker feeling of “The Bible says it.
 I believe it.
 That settles it.”
 Being judgmental is so much more enjoyable when you can comfortably say, “We’re right and all the rest of you are wrong.”
 The Sister Pats of this world must love feeling righteously self-assured.

 As Lutherans we begin every mass at the baptismal font to confess our sins and claim the renewing power of Christ.
 We ask forgiveness for what we’ve done and for what we’ve left undone—for the sin of not producing the fruits worthy of repentance.
 I find I have to ask myself every day, “Have I really served the Lord today?”
 In the swirling chaos of this present hour—when compassion, mercy, and generosity are so needed—have I born the fruit Jesus expects of me?
 Could I be doing more?
-The Baptist calls to each of us during this sacred time to examine our conscience and wrestle with our faith.
+The Baptist calls to each of us during this sacred time to examine our conscience and wrestle with what our faith means to us.
 And that’s a good thing.

 Even better is the gift of our baptism, the blessing that through our repentance we receive, as Isaiah has said, “the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge and the fear of the Lord.[ii]